Adjustment of Worker Characteristics

 Interpret all recommendations in the context of available DOT worker characteristic factors.
 Use the standard DOT worker characteristics and SkillTRAN’s common case situations as a general guideline to the selection of the many possible rating levels.
 The frequency counts given in the characteristics descriptions are crucial to understanding the vocational impact of reduced ability to perform at less than a constant level.
 Do not necessarily accept recommendations at face value from medical personnel (particularly regarding "sedentary work only") unless you are sure that the recommendation is based solidly on their proper understanding of the Revised Handbook for Analyzing Jobs (RHAJ) definitions of the various DOT worker characteristics.

-In processing a case, constant ability to perform physical demands or to tolerate environmental conditions is assumed by the system unless changed by you.
+Constant ability to perform physical demands or to tolerate environmental conditions is assumed by the system unless changed by you.
 Use the statistical frequency counts associated with each worker characteristic to guide you in making profile adjustments.
 Be particularly wary of adjustments to reaching, handling, and near acuity, since these are heavily skewed towards being "frequently" required in occupations.
 Remember that DOL job analysts assigned these ratings based on their observation of jobs as they were being typically performed, not as might be possible through job accommodation or use of some special assistive technology.
+Notice the counter on the Adjustment Screen - it changes (visually and by clicks) as you make profile adjustments.
+This is another guide as to the impact of certain choices.

 Be careful translating test results into DOT levels of a worker characteristic, especially results reported in percentiles of a norm group.
 Study the test content and performance demonstrated in the full context of the definitions and examples detailed in the RHAJ.
 Consult the RHAJ to determine the exact meaning of each level of every DOT factor.
 Think like the DOL job analysts in order to assign functional levels appropriate for your client.
 This will greatly help you to make the most meaningful adjustments to characteristics and obtain good search results for your client’s situation.